Yellow River: Southern course period

+From 1128 to 1855, the Yellow River did not flow in today's course towards Bohai Sea, instead, it flowed southward, merging with the Huai River and emptying into the Yellow Sea off the coast of present-day northern Jiangsu Province.
 In 1128, Song troops under the Kaifeng governor Du Chong (杜充, Dù Chōng, d.
 1141) breached the southern dikes of the Yellow River in an effort to stop the advancing Jin army.
 The resulting major river avulsion allowed the Yellow to capture the Si and other tributaries of the Huai River.
 For the first time in recorded history, the Yellow River shifted completely south of Shandong Peninsula and flowed into the Yellow Sea.
 By 1194, the mouth of the Huai had been blocked.
 The buildup of silt deposits was such that even after the Yellow River later shifted its course, the Huai could no longer flow along its historic course, but instead, its water pools into Hongze Lake and then runs southward toward the Yangtze River.

 A flood in 1344 returned the Yellow River south of Shandong.
 The Yuan dynasty was waning, and the emperor forced enormous teams to build new embankments for the river.
 The terrible conditions helped to fuel rebellions that led to the founding of the Ming dynasty.
 The course changed again in 1391 when the river flooded from Kaifeng to Fengyang in Anhui.
 It was finally stabilized by the eunuch Li Xing during the public works projects following the 1494 flood.
-The river flooded many times in the 16th century, including in 1526, 1534, 1558, and 1587.
+The river flooded multiple times in the 16th century, including in 1526, 1534, 1558, and 1587.
 Each flood affected the river's lower course.